Abdul Hakim Harahap: Indonesian National Revolution

 After the independence of Indonesia, he joined the Masyumi Party.
-Shortly after, he was appointed by the Resident of Tapanuli, Ferdinand Lumbantobing, as the deputy resident of Tapanuli.
-He was tasked by Lumbantobing to handle political and economic task.
+Shortly after, he was appointed by the Resident of Tapanuli, Ferdinand Lumban Tobing, as the deputy resident of Tapanuli.
+He was tasked by Lumban Tobing to handle political and economic task.
 In his capacity, he began printing the "Money of the Republic of Indonesia for Tapanuli" (ORITA, Oeang Republik Indonesia Tapanoeli) as a way to maintain financial stability in the residency.
 The money was printed by hand, but the signature was manually signed.
 Initially, Harahap himself signed the money, but after being tired of signing all of the money, he tasked his aide with the job.

 Due to the successful monetary system that Harahap has created, Mohammad Hatta, the vice president of Indonesia, appointed him as the resident of Riau.
 As there was no running government in Riau, he refused the appointment, stating that he "didn't want to govern a place without any government".
 Hatta threatened to remove Harahap from his position if he didn't accepted the appointment.
 He still didn't accepted the appointment, so he was removed from the position.
 After the removal, he was chosen as the member of the Central Indonesian National Committee, representing Sumatra.
 He went to Jakarta to attend the Central Indonesian National Committee session in Malang.

 He returned to Tapanuli after attending the session.
 On 12 December 1948, Harahap was inaugurated as one of the 45 members of the People's Representative Council of North Sumatra.

 During the Round Table Conference, Harahap was appointed as one of the general advisor to the Indonesian delegates.